bortlip/chat-buddy/ReadMe.md

-# My Python Server with React Frontend
+# Python Server with React Frontend

 This project is a Python server with a React frontend.
-It features a chat application powered by the GPT-4 model, and a user interface that allows for easy interaction with the AI.
+It features a chat application powered by the chatGPT model, and a user interface that allows for easy interaction with the AI.

 ## Getting Started